-Post-traumatic stress disorder (PTSD) is a debilitating anxiety disorder that occurs after experiencing or witnessing a traumatic event that involves either a real or perceived threat of injury or death.
-This can include a natural disaster, combat, an assault, physical or sexual abuse, or other trauma.
+Post-traumatic stress disorder (PTSD) is a mental health disorder that begins after a traumatic event.
+That event may involve a real or perceived threat of injury or death.

-PTSD sufferers have a heightened sense of danger and impending doom.
-Their natural “fight or flight response” is damaged, causing them to feel stressed or fearful even in safe situations.
+People with PTSD feel a heightened sense of danger.
+Their natural fight-or-flight response is altered, causing them to feel stressed or fearful, even when they’re safe.

 - frequent nightmares about the event

 - intense mental or physical distress when you think about the event

 Avoidance, as the name implies, means avoiding people, places, or situations that remind you of the traumatic event.

 Arousal and reactivity

 - startling easily and having an exaggerated response when you’re startled

 - a constant feeling of being on edge

 - negative thoughts about yourself